-It's not a long swim unless you are only 4 and a bit.
+It's not a long swim unless you are only 5 and a bit.
 So I suppose I was destined to be a little odd.
 I am often asked where I get it from.
 I suppose the answer must be from my dad a Parachute Training Instructor in the RAF and accomplished boxer of International repute.
-During the war years he was commandeered by Colonel Stirling and spent quite some time attending to unusual activities in the desert., an all round nutter and the last of his breed.
+Dad went 'three good rounds' against the British ABA Champiopn.
+During the war years he was commandeered by Colonel Stirling and spent quite some time attending to unusual activities in the desert..
+An all round nutter and the last of his breed.

-After my birth (having rather foolishly popped out ten weeks early) and release from hospital many months later (mother and I both having barely survived), dad was encouraged to provide exercise for my underdeveloped lungs.
+After my birth (having rather foolishly popped out ten weeks early) and release from hospital still only 3 weeks old, (mother and I both having barely survived), dad was encouraged to provide exercise for my underdeveloped lungs.
 Today of course, ten week premature babies are a matter of course.
 It was a different story in 1957 and the results of such historical medicine are nothing short of miraculous.
 Dad decided to give me deep baths during which time he was to hold me underwater.
 The stories say, until the back of my neck went blue.
 After which time, he would lift me clear, allowing me to draw in the biggest lungful of air.
 I would float happily, long before I could crawl.
 I was made to laugh and allowed to cry.
-I suppose it must be difficult for a baby to exercise, I could hardly go jogging.
+I suppose it must be difficult for a baby to exercise, I could hardly go joggin, so crying was good exercise.

 After hearing all dads bedtime stories, it is not surprising I enjoy the freedom of adventure.
 Yet today, it would be dad who would most actively attempt to discourage such